C00kie-/squirrel.lu/ARM_microcontroller_programming.md

 Tip: In case you need to debug your openocd command, the first line gives you precious information about the version you installed on your machine.

-Once you selected the names of your interface and board (a quick look at the .cfg files will inform you also), you can ask Openocd to directly include these file with the -s option.
-In the other case, you’ll have to write the full path of the .cfg files you want to include.
+After you selected the names of your interface and board (a quick look at the .cfg files will inform you also), you can ask Openocd to directly include these file with the -s option.

-Now write the openocd command to run the debugging server with the configuration files you associated :
+Or you can to write the full path of the .cfg files you want to include.

+Run the debugging server:

 ```
     $ sudo openocd -f [interface] -f[target]
 ```